-There are plenty of super fun, classic games that you can play online – most of them for free.
-If you’re interested in the most loved games from your childhood, you’ll find them on this list.
+Did you know that there are plenty of super fun, classic games that are playable online – most of them for free?
+In fact, several of the retro classics from “back in the day,” can be found on this list.
 Here are a few of the favorites that we used to play on our Nintendo Entertainment Systems, the Sega Genesis, and at arcades across America.

 Pac Man From the Arcades and Atari